BMW i8 Roadster (2018-2020) running costs

 Its high price and advanced technology mean the i8 falls into the highest insurance group (50), so it’ll be expensive to insure – but that’s no surprise given the desirability and performance, either.

 It’s certainly no worse than other luxury models, and while premiums will depend on your circumstances (where you live, how many points you have on your licence and how long you’ve been driving) a quote in the region of £1,000 per year for a middle-aged driver with three points on their licence is reasonable.

 It’s been years since the i8 went on sale in Coupe form, and as both cars use the same petrol engine and electric motor combination, the technology has proven reliable.
 There’s a three-year regular warranty included as well.

-Servicing a pricey and technologically advanced car like this can be expensive, but with BMW’s Service Inclusive package standard on all i8s, which includes servicing for three years/36,000 miles, based on 12,000-mile per year service intervals.
+Servicing a pricey and technologically advanced car like this can be expensive, but with BMW’s Service Inclusive package was standard on all i8s and included servicing for three years/36,000 miles, based on 12,000-mile per year service intervals.
 As the car gets older, it'll be covered by BMW Value servicing plans for cars over three years old.

 BMW has 153 dealers across the UK, so you shouldn’t find yourself needing to travel too far when the i8 needs a service.
 It’s worth it, as a full main dealer service history should preserve its residual value on the used market.

-The i8 Roadster will be free to tax in its first year.
-However, road tax goes up after that, to £455 a year – this includes a £320 annual surcharge (for cars costing more than £40,000) on top of the £135 paid per year for an 'alternative-fuel vehicle' like this.
+The i8 Roadster will cost just £10 to tax in its first year.
+However, road tax goes up after that, to £465 a year – this includes a £325 annual surcharge (for cars costing more than £40,000) on top of the £140 paid per year for an 'alternative-fuel vehicle' like this.